krair/GeoWhitelist/README.md

 # GeoWhitelist middleware for Traefik

-Traefik ForwardAuth middleware utilizing GeoJS.io to whitelist IP's based upon geolocation.
+Traefik ForwardAuth middleware utilizing [GeoJS.io](https://www.geojs.io/) to whitelist IP's based upon geolocation.

+## This software **has not** been battle-tested, scrutinized, audited, or checked for vulnerabilities in any way.
+Use **at your own risk**!
+I take no responsibility for someone bypassing this simple location-based fence.

 ## Overview

-A small python program that utilizes a user-defined whitelist of IP's and/or locations.
-As IP's attempt to connect to your server, GeoWhitelist can be run as a forwardAuth middleware to authorize or block requests based upon IP or geolocation.
+A small python program that utilizes a user-defined whitelist of countries or country/regions.
+As IP's attempt to connect to your server, GeoWhitelist can be run as a `forwardAuth` middleware alongside Traefik to authorize or block requests based upon or geolocation or source IP.

 When a device attempts to connect, the `X-Forward-For` header will be passed from Traefik to this middleware.
 The IP is checked against 3 filters:

 - Is the IP a legit IP, loopback, link local, not unspecified, or not multicast?
+- Does the IP appear in the geographical whitelist?
 - Does the IP appear in the provided IP whitelist?
-- Does the IP appear in the geographical whitelist?

-If yes to any of the above, the middlware returns a `status 200 - OK` code.
-Otherwise it returns a `status 403 - FORBIDDEN` code.
+If yes to any of the above, the middlware returns a `status 200 - OK` code, allowing the remote to connect.
+Otherwise it returns a `status 403 - FORBIDDEN` code, blocking the request and future requests for a period of time.
 Eventually, the codes could be customized for easier integration with tools like `fail2ban`.
 Currently you could have `fail2ban` use the Traefik access log to find the `403` codes and ban those as you please.

+To hide a service, you could instead return a `404 - Not Found` code.

 The decision is stored in either a local cache (non-persistent) or a Redis cache.
 The default cache time is 3h and can be customized.